Alan Joyce (footballer)

 Alan Joyce returned for the 1991 season to coach Hawthorn to another premiership, this time over the West Coast Eagles, who during the home and away season had lost only three games, plus an additional loss to Hawthorn in the first week of the finals.

 In 1992 Hawthorn was eliminated by West Coast in week 1 of the finals.
 Similarly in 1993, Hawthorn was beaten by the Adelaide Crows in week 1 of the 1993 finals series.
 Joyce was soon sacked and replaced by Hawthorn club legend Peter Knights.

 After two rounds of the 1994 season, Footscray sacked then-coach Terry Wheeler following a heavy loss to Geelong.
 Joyce replaced Wheeler and coached Footscray into 5th spot at the completion of the home and away round.
 Footscray would lose the Qualifying Final to Geelong due to an after-the-siren goal by Billy Brownless.
 Footscray would meet Melbourne during week two, but owing to injuries and an in-form Melbourne for whom Garry Lyon became the first player since Ron Todd to kick ten goals in a final, the Bulldogs were beaten comprehensively.

 In 1995, Joyce coached Footscray to seventh position at the completion of the home and away season.
 Footscray once again met the Geelong at night at the MCG.
 This time however, the Bulldogs were convincingly beaten and eliminated from the finals.
 Footscray tumbled severely in 1996 and after many heavy losses and few wins, Joyce was sacked and replaced by his assistant, Terry Wallace.
 Wallace would retain this position until after round 21 of the 2002 season.

 Joyce has not since coached an AFL club, although he sent a video of himself to major news stations stating his interest in the available Fremantle coaching role due to Gerard Neesham's departure in 1998.

 After football Joyce spent several years operating a business at Cable Beach near Broome, Western Australia.

 Recently he has been a volunteer at the MCG.

+Joyce's son Cameron is a former coach of the Gold Coast Suns' AFLW team.